jerrybowman/flux-docker/README.md

 Execute the `./build.sh` file to build the local docker image.
 You can use `docker image ls | grep flux` to see the newly built image.
 It will have two tags, `latest` and `<version>`.

+**Note: It is recommended that you run the build anytime you pickup changes from this repository (via a `git pull`) as some changes to make everything work may have been made to the build scripts.**

 ## Run the Flux system

 Change to the `local` folder.
 Run the `./compose_run.sh` script.
 This will do the following: